Gift Services Guidelines

 When a wire transfer has been received, the department is responsible for the following:

-- Completing a Gift Transmittal and forwarding it along with a copy of the donor’s letter (indicating the amount and intent of the gift where applicable).
+- Completing a Gift Transmittal and forwarding it along with all donor correspondence (indicating the amount and intent of the gift where applicable).

 - Sending a letter of acknowledgment to the donor.

 Cash should be deposited directly to the gift account via Banking and Accounting Operations.
 Please refer to “How to Create a Check and Cash Deposit” online at http://f2.washington.edu/fm/bao/creating-deposit for additional information.
 A copy of the deposit slip and related cash transmittal must be sent along with the accompanying donor information to Gift Services for recording and receipting of the donation.